amiika/ziffers/README.md

 ```
 zplay "|:44332233:|.4h4", key: :c, scale: :chromatic
 ```
+# How to install

-Include Ziffers to Sonic Pi by cloning this project or by saving the [source](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers.rb) to your home directory (for example) and require the file in your code:
+Include Ziffers to [Sonic Pi](https://sonic-pi.net/) by cloning this project or by saving the [source](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers.rb) to your home directory (for example) and require the file in your code:
 ```
 require "~/ziffers/ziffers.rb"
 ```

+Stay up to date as the Ziffers is an ongoing project.
+Aim is to keep Ziffers syntax stable but some parts are still looking for its place.
+Participate or post Issues if you have suggestions or questions about the project.

 # Basic notation